dsoares/roundcube-blacklist/README.md

 Copy `config.inc.php.dist` to `config.inc.php` and modify as necessary.

-Please note that this plugin requires the [Roundcube plugin geolocation][rcpluggeolocation] to be enabled and properly working.
-Check the plugin instructions for more information.
+Please note that this plugin requires the [Roundcube plugin geolocation][rcpluggeolocation] to be enabled and properly working if you add any country to the blacklist.
+Check the [geolocation][rcpluggeolocation] plugin instructions for more information.

 ## Configuration